Practical Compositional Fairness: Understanding Fairness in Multi-Component Recommender Systems: Metrics and Theoretical Analysis

-Recently another fairness metric in ranking has been proposed \cite{DBLP:conf/kdd/BeutelCDQWWHZHC19}, where the idea is to compute the accuracy of a system ranking a pair of items correctly conditioned on the true feedback information (e.g., one being clicked and another not being clicked).
+Another commonly used fairness metric in ranking is \textit{pairwise ranking accuracy} \cite{DBLP:conf/kdd/BeutelCDQWWHZHC19}, where the idea is to compute the accuracy of a system ranking a pair of items correctly conditioned on the true outcome.
 The pair of items is constrained to come from two different groups, $\mathcal{A}$ and $\mathcal{B}$, through randomized experiments.
+Formally, the metric is defined as: